 Benefits of a Master To-Do List

-Aka why creating a master to-do list is going to change your life!
+Aka why creating a master task list is going to change your life!

 - You no longer run the risk of forgetting something because it’s all written down.
 This for me is a good enough reason to do it on its own!